Australia’s Tranche 2 reforms are tightening AML obligations and raising the stakes around how firms collect, share, and protect identity data.

 For those that still rely on ordinary email attachments to move onboarding packs and identity documents around, the compliance question is becoming broader.

-It is becoming a question of whether your controls match the sensitivity of the data, the risk of misdirection, and your privacy obligations, rather than simply whether the information is sensitive or not.
+Firms now need to ask whether their controls match the sensitivity of the data, the risk of misdirection, and their privacy obligations.

 AUSTRAC has said the reforms will expand the number of businesses it regulates from around 19,000 to close to 100,000 nationwide.